 Read More: James Bond Desperately Needs New Writers

 Since the film hasn't started shooting yet, there are no marketing materials available.
-Odds are, nothing will come out until early 2019.
+Odds are, nothing will come out until late 2019 after production wraps.

 - Naomi Harris Unsure If She's Returning